 Picking stocks is not something I do.
 It’s very complex (in my opinion) because it requires a good insight into the company and the industry’s development.
 You can yield a higher return but I personally feel a greater instability in this form of investment and it’s not a passive investment.

 So there really is an advantage when looking at Peer to Peer Lending advantages and disadvantages.

 Great asset class for diversification

-Although many platforms offer a good diversification within the platform itself, I still recommend using at least 3-4 platforms.
+Although many platforms offer good diversification within the platform itself, I still recommend using at least 3-4 platforms.

 If a major unexpected event occurs (hopefully not) then all your investments are better distributed.
 There are many good opportunities in the EU.

 Within each platform you also have diversification.
 You can select specific criteria such as countries, loan types, and loan originators.
 This is really great to minimize your overall risk.

 But… how much should I invest in P2P lending?

 Out of my investment portfolio, P2P lending is approx. 40%.

 This is a relatively large proportion, but I feel a very good understanding of this form of investment in relation to other investment opportunities.